jbaber/dotfiles/README.md

 Most of my dotfiles have a

-    source some local .rc file
+    source $HOME/.local/conf/vimrc

-line in them so I can store messy settings I don't want to share on the internet.
+type line in them so I can store messy settings I don't want to share on the internet.